AlexPetrusca/Mephisto/README.md

 ## Technical Overview
-Mephisto's central mechanism is the interplay between its content script and popup script:
+Mephisto's central mechanism is the interplay between its content script and popup script.

+### Content Script
-- The content script runs in the context of the page and has access to the page's DOM tree.
+The content script runs in the context of the page and has access to the page's DOM tree.
 It scrapes the page for information about the current chess position to send back to the popup script.
 It also handles sending calls to either the Python backend or popup script to simulate mouse actions.

+### Popup Script
-- The popup script runs in the context of the popup window and therefore has no direct access to the page.
+The popup script runs in the context of the popup window and therefore has no direct access to the page.
 The popup script is responsible for syncing the UI with the current chess position, computing the next best move, and simulating click actions.
 It reads information passed from the content script, converts it into a FEN string, and passes the string to a JavaScript port of Stockfish for analysis.
 Once the next best move is calculated, the move is displayed on the UI.

-  - If autoplay is enabled, the move is sent back to the content script, where additional scraping will be performed to convert the move to its corresponding XY coordinates and click events will be orchestrated to simulate the move.
+If autoplay is enabled, the move is sent back to the content script, where additional scraping will be performed to convert the move to its corresponding XY coordinates and click events will be orchestrated to simulate the move.
 The content script receives these click events and invokes the chrome.debugger API to simulate clicks.

 ## How to Develop Locally